DHS On-Site Review and Monitoring Financial Compliance Review Process

 DHS service providers undergo periodic reviews at intervals depending on various criteria.
 The following is the fiscal monitoring work schedule:

 - Pa.
-State Bureau of Drug and Alcohol Programs (BDAP),
+State Department of Drug and Alcohol Programs (DDAP)

 All drug and alcohol providers are monitored annually, beginning in November and finishing by March 31.
 Follow-up monitoring is required for those providers that have findings, or areas of concern.
 Follow-up monitoring begins in July and is completed by September 30.